-With these Japanese gardens, they’re a very personal creation.
+When it comes to any Japanese gravel garden, they are meant to be a very personal creation.
 The gardener that designs the garden should allow their inner creativity to take the reins.
-While there are some common tropes and themes, you should feel encouraged to experiment.
+While there are some common tropes and themes, you should feel encouraged to experiment with Japanese garden pebbles.

-The most common type of gravel used is known as Shirakawa-suna, known for it’s rather muted color palette.
-This type of granite is a mix of white, black, and grey which matches the aesthetic for most zen gardens.
+The most common type of zen garden gravel used is known as Shirakawa-suna, known for its rather muted color palette.
+This type of granite is a mix of white, black, and grey which matches the aesthetic of most zen gardens.